MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/secure-data-privacy.md

 The policy engine should use Azure AD groups to apply policies to datasets.
 The expectation for any policy solution providing data privacy is to tokenize **sensitive (PII)** data and to always check through attribute access control so that the user has can detokenize the columns they need to access.

 As mentioned, for a policy engine to succeed, it's important for it to integrate into the data catalog and for DevOps to use a REST API to onboard a new dataset.
-As Data Integrations and Data Products teams create read data sources, they would be registered in the data catalog and help identify **sensitive (PII)** data.
+As Data Integration and Data Product teams create read data sources, they would be registered in the data catalog and help identify **sensitive (PII)** data.
 The policy engine should import this definition and deny all access to data until the teams have set up its access policies.
 All of this should be done via a REST API workflow from the IT service management solution.

 ## Restricted data